 The member of staff by the door should ensure one straight, quiet queue is formed.

-All students are responsible for clearing rubbish, tucking in their own chair and clearing any mess or spills.
+All students are responsible for clearing rubbish and clearing any mess or spills.

 Students should always be polite and use ‘please’ and ‘thank you’ to canteen staff.

 When sat down, coats should not be worn in the canteen.

 The ‘canteen culture’ rules are on clear display and should be adhered to at all times.